 Cracking, crooked, or loose teeth could indicate that you need to check your mental health, rather than physical health.
-These problems can be a sign of tooth grinding, often caused by stress.
+These problems can be a sign of tooth grinding, often caused by stress, correlating oral hygiene and health.
 Stress triggers muscle tension in your jaw.
 Your dentist can give you a bite guard to wear at night to prevent grinding.

 White Bumps on Your Tongue